ErikEJ/EntityFramework6PowerTools/README.md

 4. Generate Views

 When right-clicking on an Entity Data Model .edmx  file, the following context menu function is available:
-1. Generate Views.
+- Generate Views.

 When right-clicking a project, the following menu function is available:
-1. Customize Reverse Engineer Templates
+- Customize Reverse Engineer Templates

 If you are looking for Reverse Engineering tools, I recommend using the ["Code First from Database" feature](http://www.entityframeworktutorial.net/code-first/code-first-from-existing-database.aspx) that is included with the standard Visual Studio tooling for EF 6.

 # EF6 SQL Server / Azure SQL Database provider based on Microsoft.Data.SqlClient

-This is a replacement provider for the built-in SQL Server provider.
+This is a replacement runtime provider for the built-in SQL Server provider.

 See the [dedicated readme](https://github.com/ErikEJ/EntityFramework6PowerTools/blob/community/src/ErikEJ.EntityFramework.SqlServer/readme.md) for more information.